learn-co-curriculum/phase-4-syllabus-flex-60-week/README.md

 - Auth (18)
   - ⭐️ Putting it All Together: Auth
 - Deploying (6)
-  - ⭐️ Deploying A Rails-React App to Heroku
+  - ⭐️ Deploying A Rails-React App to Render

 ## Week 46 - 48